 Christine Falls Bridge is over 4.2 miles from Longmire.
 It is famous pull out view point and most picturesque as the viewpoint is below the falls with amazing national Park rustic stone bridge in front of it.
 You can view the Christine falls from the road or can take two minutes’ walk down to the view point.

 Narada Falls is located on the way from Longmire to Paradise.
-The Magical waterfall is best viewed from lower viewing point just 0.1 mile from Parking lot.
+The Falls can be viewed from the parking lot and one gets a aerial view.
+The Magical waterfall is best viewed from lower viewing point by walking down just 0.1 mile from Parking lot.

 Box Canyon Overlook is located along Stevens Canyon Road and it provides access to trails and a nice view of the canyon.

 Reflection Lakes is the famous photographed location for reflection of Mount Rainier in to the lake water.
 To get the best shot, start early in the day to capture reflection when the wind is low and less crowd.

 Drive to Tipsoo Lake near Chinook Pass on Mather Memorial Parkway on eastern boundary entrance of Mount Rainier National Park is all time popular among photographers and tourists.
 Tipsoo lake is famous attraction at Mount Rainier that is most photographed landscapes in Washington all year around.

 White River Campground in northeast section of Mount Rainier National Park presents tourists of all interests with ideal back country gateway.
 The source of White River is the Emmons Glacier and it originates from the ice caves at the bottom of the glacier.
 The water of White River looks milky or white as it carries the rock flour/sediments from the Emmons Glacier.